 Remains of the Come in Time Battery,

-Further up Thomson Gorge Road there's a signposted walk down to the mine entrances and the battery that was part of the Come in Time claim.
-This has recently been restored and is a virtually complete example of this kind of heavy gold mining equipment.
+This walk takes you down to mine entrances and the battery that was part of the Come in Time claim.
+The battery has been restored and is a virtually complete example of this kind of heavy gold mining equipment.

 It’s just a short walk to the battery, though there are other interesting artefacts in the area, making it a good place for both exploring and picnicking.